robtweed/qewd-conduit/IRIS-linux.md

 ## Clone the *qewd-conduit* Github Repository

-It's up to you to decide where to install *qewd-conduit* within your Windows' directory structure.
-In this document I'm going to assume you'll install it in a folder directly under your *C:\* drive.
-Adjust any paths described in this document appropriately if you decide to install in some other drive/directory path.
+It's up to you to decide where to install *qewd-conduit* within your Linux or OSX directory structure.
+In this document I'm going to assume you'll install it in a folder directly under your *home (~)* directory.
+Adjust any paths described in this document appropriately if you decide to install in some other directory path.

-In a Windows Command Prompt window, type the following:
+In a Terminal/Shell session, type the following:

-        cd c:\
+        cd ~
         git clone https://github.com/robtweed/qewd-conduit

 On completion, you should now have a structure that includes:

-        C:\qewd-conduit
+        ~/qewd-conduit
+            |
+            |_ install-scripts
             |
             |_ apis
             |